microsoft/bedrock/docs/firstWorkload/README.md

 $ git clone https://github.com/myuser/app-cluster-manifests
 ```

-Flux requires that the git repository have at least one commit, so let's initialize the repo with an empty commit:
+Flux requires that the git resource manifest repository have at least one commit, so let's initialize the repo with an empty commit:

 ``` bash
 $ cd app-cluster-manifests